Welcome to The Now and Here

 This unique celebration is both outward facing and inward looking at the same time.
 It’s both a celebration of the Balearics as well as the world at the same time.
 It’s inspired by everything and everywhere, yet not tied to anything except its respect for the elements.
 The La Farm experience is both from nowhere and from everywhere.
 It is the NOW & HERE of a connected, mindful experience.

-What we don’t grow ourselves grows in our immediate neighbourhood.
-Sheep and cattle graze among the olive and orange trees.
-And the famous Mallorcan pig roots around in the earth when it’s not basking in the sun (they really like to do that).
-Our fish is caught right off the coast by local fishermen with a fishing rod or small nets.
-But of course only during the authorised fishing times and only outside the protected areas.
-And if the fishermen return to port in the morning with little or no fish, there will be something else on the menu.
+Besides vegetables and fruits, our fish, as example, is caught right off the coast by fishermen during authorised fishing times and only outside protected areas.
+And if the fishermen return to port in the morning with little or no fish, there will be something else on our menu.

 We also have rooms on our menu

 We’ll let you in on a secret.
-La Farm has 10 rooms exclusively for restaurant guests.
-So if you don’t feel like getting back in the car or taxi after dinner, and would rather end the evening relaxing in the Orange Bar, you can simply book one of these rooms in addition to your dining experience.*
+La Farm also has 10 rooms and an hideaway villa available for guests.
+So if you don’t feel like getting back in the car or taxi after dinner, and would rather end the evening relaxing in one of our pool or Orange Tree lounges, you can simply book one of these rooms in addition to your dining experience.

 Thank you for your message, we will get back to you as soon as possible